 The first Earth Hour was held in 2007 in Sydney, Australia.
 Since then, more than 120 countries have participated in this cathartic display for the purging of our eco-sins.

 Now I know I run the risk of being jumped by the truly green few that read these pages so I will do this disclaimer: I went to university to study environmental issues and environmental policy.
 My honors thesis was on Energy use, and Sustainable Energy Sources.
 I am a card carrying Green Party member.
-I just find eco-tokenism to be an hinderance to real change.
+I just find eco-tokenism to be an hindrance to real change.

 The noble ideal behind Earth Hour is that by consciously living in a more more eco-friendly way – even if only for those 60 minutes – it may change the way we live the other 8759 hours.